moonytheloony/Blog-Web/content/post/Patterns for Asynchronous Services Dynamic Property Value Reader.md

 ## Dynamic Property Value Reader
 #### Example Scenario
 You are building a solution that requires you to parse different properties of objects based on configurations.
-You cannot possibly create a static parser for all available combinations of configurations, therefore you want to make the property parser configuration driven.
+You cannot possibly create a static parser for all available combinations of configurations, therefore you want to make the property parser driven through configurations.
 However, [reflection](https://msdn.microsoft.com/en-us/library/f7ykdhsy(v=vs.110).aspx) in .net does not offer you the flexibility of accepting a string filter as input and extracting the relevant property value out of an object.
-Therefore, you need to build a custom property parser that can help you derive values out of objects using a string filter as an input.
+Therefore, you need to build a custom property parser that can help you derive values out of objects using a string filter as input.

 #### Scenario
 Some scenarios where this pattern is applicable are: